Muhindisk/Muhindisk/README.md

 - 🤝 I’m looking for help with **Deepening my understanding of system design and cloud infrastructure (AWS/Azure).**

-- 👨‍💻 All of my projects are available at [https://muhindisk.netlify.app/#](https://muhindisk.netlify.app/#)
+- 👨‍💻 All of my projects are available at [My Portfolio](https://portfolio-of-one.vercel.app/)

 - 💬 Ask me about **Front-end development: React, Python, JavaScript, HTML, CSS.
 My current project journey and the challenges I'm solving.
 Recommendations for great programming resources and podcasts!**